wp-plugins/timezonecalculator/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of TimeZoneCalculator which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 3.10 =

+* implemented responsive web design on settings-page and calculator (thanks for feedback to Alfred Dahlmann, Veronika Grascher and Christian Heiling)
+* removed calls to screen_icon()
+* improved performance
+* extended length of format-parameters to provide space for example for mobile css-classes
+* fixed some bugs (thanks for patches to Robert Koch and Yasen Tenev)
+* removed filter timezonecalculator_available_admin_colors
+* cleaned-up code

 = 3.00 =